Hierarchical Reinforcement Learning for Automatic Disease Diagnosis: Results and Discussions

-In order to have deeper analysis of the user goals which have been informed the wrong disease by the agent, we collect all the wrong informed user goals and present the error matrix in Fig \ref{groupanalysis}.
+To have a deeper analysis of the user goals which have been informed of the wrong disease by the agent, we collect all the wrong informed user goals and present the error matrix in Figure \ref{groupanalysis}.
 It shows the disease prediction result for all the 9 groups.
-We can see the color of the diagonal square is darker than the others, which means most of wrong informed user goals are informed the disease in the same group.
-This is reasonable because diseases in the same groups usually share similar symptoms and are therefore more difficult to be distinguished.
+We can see the color of the diagonal square is darker than the others, which means the wrongly predicted disease and the correct disease are in the same group.
+This is reasonable because diseases in the same groups usually share similar symptoms and are therefore difficult to be distinguished.
+On the other hand, it also proves that even if the model cannot make correct predictions, it can still assist in real consultations.
+From ICD-10-CM, Group 7 (Diseases of the eye and adnexa) is prone to misjudgment within the group.
+For misjudgments between groups, the most likely ones are the Group 4 (Endocrine, nutritional and metabolic diseases) and Group 14 (Diseases of the genitourinary system), Group 6 (Diseases of the nervous system), and the Group 13 (Diseases of the musculoskeletal system and connective tissue).

+It should be pointed out that although we say ``the disease classifier can assist in real consultations", this does not mean that the treatment for these diseases is the same.
+Diseases with similar symptoms may have completely different treatment options.
+In practice, we still need professional physicians to make the final decision.
+However, we believe that when the model can include more information (such as medical examinations, past medical history, etc.), more accurate judgments can be made.